Live with Purpose - August 19, 2019

 Broadway was all around me growing up.
 My parents Celia and Frank enjoyed show music, and Broadway cast albums dominated our record shelves.
 One day, a friend of my parents gave me a huge collection of old playbills going back to the 1920s.
 Immediately, I was hooked on Broadway memorabilia and started collecting theatre programs and the like.
 I have nearly 30,000 items in my collection, including programs, flyers, posters, recordings, scripts, etc.

-For most of my life, theatre was a hobby.
+For most of my life, the theatre was a hobby.
 My career touched on performing arts when I taught the history of modern drama at Western Carolina University.
-After teaching, I served with the U.S. Government Accountability Office and the U.S. Department of Education.
+After teaching, I served with the U.S. Government Accountability Office and the U.S. Education Department.
 During these years, I always made time for the theatre.
 After grad school, I started making week-long trips to New York, where I’d see six or seven shows during each visit.
 Back then, you could get center orchestra seats for around $10.00 tops (and no service charge!), so I could see seven shows for a portion of the cost for one Broadway show today.

+I remember both!
 The first play I saw was The Bad Seed.
 My parents took me when I was nine years old.
 I wanted to see it because I’d seen an ad for the book version touting it as a murder story involving a child and a killer.
 I was surprised when I saw the play and discovered that the CHILD was the killer!
 A shock for a nine-year-old, to be sure.

-I saw my first musical, Fiorello!, in Norfolk, Virginia.
+I saw my first musical, Fiorello!, in Norfolk, VA.
 It had won the Pulitzer Prize, and I saw the touring company when it came through town.
 I was struck by the personal and powerful nature of live entertainment.

 I had thousands of playbills in my collection and many were of unknown, Off-Broadway musicals.
 I started doing some personal research on these obscure musicals and realized there wasn’t much information out there.
 But my playbills contained a lot of information, so I started making notes.
 One hundred pages of notes later, I thought “hey, this could be a book!”